iotJumpway/Intel-Examples/Intel-Arduino-101/Dev-Kit-LED/README.md

     }
 ```

-- Open up the [Arduino/Genuino 101 Dev Kit LED Example](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/blob/master/Intel-Arduino-101/Dev-Kit-LED/Dev-Kit-LED.ino "Arduino/Genuino 101 Dev Kit LED Example") and update the following line with your LED actuator ID retrieved from the steps above, then upload the sketch to your device:
+- Open up the [Arduino/Genuino 101 Dev Kit LED Example](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/blob/master/Intel-Arduino-101/Dev-Kit-LED/Dev-Kit-LED.ino "Arduino/Genuino 101 Dev Kit LED Example") in the Arduino IDE, and update the following line with your LED actuator ID retrieved from the steps above, then upload the sketch to your device:

     ```
         const int actuator1JumpWayID = 0;